klaytn/kips/KIPs/kip-81.md

 ## Expected Effect
 The proposed GC Voting method is expected to produce the following changes:
-- All members in the Klaytn ecosystem grow together with credibility
+- All members in Klaytn ecosystem grow together with credibility
-- Entrusting obligation and authority to GC members motivates active participation in governance voting activities and KLAY staking
+- Providing obligation and authority to GC motivates active participation in governance voting activities and the KLAY staking
 - Anyone can easily view the proposals and voting status through the governance portal.
-It encourages holders to participate and give responsibility and authority to the GC members.
+It encourages holders to participate and give responsibility and authority to GCs.
-- The Klaytn network can take a step closer to transparency and decentralization.
+- The Klaytn network can take a step closer to transparency and decentralized networks.

 ## Backward Compatibility
-n/a
+- Existing CnStaking contract balances will not be accounted for voting power calculation.
+To be eligible for governance voting, GCs must deploy new CnStakingV2 contracts and move their staked KLAYs.
+- However, proposer selection is not affected by the change, so GCs can still participate in consensus before migrating to CnStakingV2.

 ## Reference
 n/a